DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/custom-properties.md

 **Display Name**

-This field is only for _changing what the property's name is in the DevCycle UI_.
+This field is only for _changing the property's name in the DevCycle UI_.
 This can be useful when handling properties with extremely long or auto-generated names.
 The property _key_ is what will be used for all matching when bucketing users.

 **DevCycle Key**